 Council agreed the largest priority was providing for renewals to reduce the annual maintenance cost in the future and to ensure its current infrastructure is fit for purpose.
-The community has told us it wants the Council to continue with a new District Plan so this will be continued at pace and funded from general rates .New facilities are planned for libraries at both Mangawhai and Dargaville with Dargaville library development being part of a larger civic development funded independently.
-Service levels will be maintained at current levels except with the provision of additional investment in cycling and walking tracks with the largest investments being the Kaihu Valley Trail and Mangawhai shared path.
+The community has told us it wants the Council to continue with a new District Plan so this will be continued at pace and funded from general rates.
+New library facilities are planned for Mangawhai in 2024.
+A new facility for the Dargaville library will be part of a larger civic development and is dependent on being transferred to a trust which would then raise funds to build the centre.
+Service levels will be maintained at current levels except with the provision of additional investment in cycling and walking tracks with the largest investments being the Kaihu Valley Trail and Mangawhai Shared Path.

 A key proposition of this plan is that substantial funding is relied upon for a variety of projects and will only be undertaken if grants or financial contributions are received as planned.
+Many of these subsidised projects will increase the level of service, the largest projects being those relating to flood protection works.

-Council has a larger than normal budget for the first few years of the LTP due to investment by Central Government initially as a result of applications to the Provincial Growth Fund and then further investment in Shovel Ready Projects.
+Council has a larger than normal budget for the first year of the LTP due to investment by Central Government initially as a result of applications to the Provincial Growth Fund and then further investment in Shovel Ready Projects.
 This has meant some headway has been able to be made in renewals and other projects that previously may not have been assessed as a priority.